KJJHHH/New-Learning-Algorithm-2021-NCCU/README.md

 New Learning Algorithm (2021), by Prof. TSAIH RUA-HUAN at Management Information Systems in NCCU

 ## Introduction
-The learning algorithm is a revised learning mechanism based on simple two layer net.
-To overcome the overfitting and learning dilemma issues, two module, reorganizing module and cramming, are proposed to cope with each issues respectively.
+The **new learning algorithm** is a revised learning mechanism based on simple two layer net, aiming to overcome the overfitting and learning dilemma issues.

 ## Learning Goals
 Predicting copper price.